Bellver Blue Tech Zone

 • turn events into a real growth tool

-When measurement is integrated from the outset, the event stops being an isolated expense and becomes a strategic investment.
+When measurement is integrated from the start, the event stops being an isolated expense and becomes a strategic investment.

-Understanding how to measure ROI in corporate events means going beyond the end of the event itself.
-Measurement begins before the event, during the planning phase, and continues afterwards with the analysis of results.
-This approach is especially useful when working with different types of corporate events, since not all of them pursue the same goals or generate the same type of return.
+Knowing how to measure ROI in corporate events means going beyond the event's close.
+Measurement begins before, in the planning phase, and continues afterwards with results analysis.
+This approach is especially useful when working with different types of corporate events, as not all pursue the same objectives nor generate the same type of return.

 You cannot measure what has not been defined.
-Before thinking about metrics or tools, it is essential to be clear about what you expect to achieve.
+Before thinking about metrics or tools, you must be clear about what you expect to achieve.

 • generating qualified leads